MRIMotionCorrection/vNav_Morphometry/docs/requesting.rst

    PI Address:
    PI Telephone:
    PI email:
-   Research Topic: (should be "Healthy Brain Child Development study") Scanner Type: (should be "Prisma" or "Prisma FIT") Serial #:
+   Research Topic: (should be "HEALthy Brain Child Development study") Scanner Type: (should be "Prisma" or "Prisma FIT") Serial #:
    Software Version: (should be "NXVA30")